Market Mechanics

 • How public betting behavior distorts sports betting market prices

-Public Bias & Market Distortion in Sports Betting
+Public Bias And Market Distortion in Sports Betting

 Why Betting Markets Aren’t Perfect Sports betting markets are efficient — but they are not neutral.
 Lines don’t move purely because of new information.They move because of money, and a large portion of that money is emotional, biased, and predictable.
 This is where public bias enters the equation — and where opportunity is created. 👉 What…